 The beauty of the internet is that it is always evolving.
 With content marketing, there is no end, no finish line.
 Whether you are the one creating content or outsourcing, there is always a new, more effective way to reach your audience.

 Forget the phrase free time.
 If you want to be great at what you do, then you need to always research, absorb and apply that information.
-The moment you decide that you have done enough and get comfortable is the moment you take a hard turn towards failure.
+The moment you decide that you have done enough and get comfortable is the moment you take a hard turn toward failure.

 Don’t ever underestimate the value of transparency.
 There is an idea that being transparent as a manager will break a barrier causing you to lose your authority.
-That idea is not productive nor conducive to a forward thinking company.
+That idea is not productive nor conducive to a forward-thinking company.
 A content manager needs to contribute their ideas and help create an environment that keeps an open dialogue with everyone.

 This works for both content creation and potential issues with your site.
 Apply the rule of give and take.
 In regards to content, express your ideas and be open to changes.
 If a problem occurs within the site, transparency is both time efficient and will help create the best solution.